-This post with my Mandarin Orange Fluff Jello Salad Recipe is a sponsored post written by me on behalf of Halos.
+This Mandarin Orange Fluff Jello Salad Recipe is a classic recipe redone with fresh ingredients.

 - 1 Tablespoon sugar